 - No application is necessary.
 You are automatically enrolled when you recieve a Reaching for Excellence grant.

 - The RMB Special Recognition Award is a progressive way to grow and maintain a new or emerging program or initiative.

 - The RMB Special Recognition Award supports building and improving a successful program or initiative as it grows each year to its full potential.

 - Winners will be given a RMB Special Recognition Award plaque, an all-weather, 3X5 banner for display, and their school’s/district’s name will be permanently displayed on a perpetual plaque in the lobby of the Texas Department of State Health Services, Bernstein Building.

-Click on the following categories to access an application and learn about the programs of previous award winners:
+Click on the following categories to access an application and instructions and learn about the programs of previous award winners: